Laurens-HanzeLink/whis/book/src/part4-core-advanced/ch14c-presets.md

     /// The system prompt for the LLM pub prompt: String,

-    /// Optional: Override the polisher for this preset (openai, mistral)
+    /// Optional: Override the post-processor for this preset (openai, mistral)
     #[serde(default, skip_serializing_if = "Option::is_none")]
-    pub polisher: Option<String>,
+    pub post_processor: Option<String>,

     /// Optional: Override the model for this preset
     #[serde(default, skip_serializing_if = "Option::is_none")]